hypervel/hypervel.org/docs/docs/validation.md

 ## Introduction

-Laravel Hyperf provides several different approaches to validate your application's incoming data.
+Hypervel provides several different approaches to validate your application's incoming data.
 It is most common to use the `validate` method available on all incoming HTTP requests.
 However, we will discuss other approaches to validation as well.

-Laravel Hyperf includes a wide variety of convenient validation rules that you may apply to data, even providing the ability to validate if values are unique in a given database table.
-We'll cover each of these validation rules in detail so that you are familiar with all of Laravel Hyperf's validation features.
+Hypervel includes a wide variety of convenient validation rules that you may apply to data, even providing the ability to validate if values are unique in a given database table.
+We'll cover each of these validation rules in detail so that you are familiar with all of Hypervel's validation features.

 ## Validation Quickstart

-To learn about Laravel Hyperf's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.
-By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Laravel Hyperf:
+To learn about Hypervel's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.
+By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Hypervel:

 ### Defining the Routes